mzak-dev/RadiohubPL/README.md

 ## RadioHub

 RadioHub is a web application I created a few years ago while learning to program.
 The project aimed to build a simple interface for playing online radio stations.
-I used front-end technologies such as HTML, CSS, jQuery, and the Bootstrap framework to ensure responsiveness and an aesthetically pleasing design.
+I used front-end technologies such as HTML, CSS, JS, and the Bootstrap framework to ensure responsiveness and an aesthetically pleasing design.

 ---